Effective Date: March 29, 2019

 c.
 Notify Responsible Offices when they oppose proposed new requirements in accordance with the process requirements for resolving impasses described in Chapter 5.

-DMT assists the Director for Mission Support Operations, or designee, with implementing and managing all directives activities, processes, and requirements as described in paragraph 2.6 and Chapters 3-5.
+DMT assists the Director, Office of the Executive Secretariat (OES), or designee, with implementing and managing all directives activities, processes, and requirements as described in paragraph 2.5 and Chapters 3-5.

 a.
 Manage the directives process at their location.